 Kwame started his legal career nearly 25 years ago as a prosecutor in the Cook County State’s Attorney’s Office, handling child welfare cases, prosecuting violent criminals and helping crime victims access resources and exercise their rights.
 He continued to practice as a labor and employment attorney for the City Colleges of Chicago.
 Kwame currently serves as a partner in the health law group of Quarles & Brady.

-In 2004, Kwame was appointed to fill the vacancy left in the 13th Legislative District by former State Senator Barack Obama’s election to the U.S. Senate.
-At the state Capitol, he quickly gained the confidence of leaders to handle difficult negotiations and landmark legislation, including the abolition of the death penalty, background checks on private transfers of guns and the strongest voting rights protection in the country.
+In 2004, Kwame was appointed to fill the vacancy left in the legislature by former State Senator Barack Obama’s election to the U.S. Senate.
+Since then, he’s been a leading voice at the state Capitol for equal rights, criminal justice reform and a woman’s right to choose.
+Kwame quickly developed a reputation for leading difficult negotiations and sponsoring landmark legislation, including background checks on private transfers of guns, law enforcement and criminal justice reform and the strongest voting rights protections in the country.

 Kwame also enacted tougher penalties for child pornography, assisted communities struggling with the opioid abuse epidemic, helped protect student athletes from brain injuries, created opportunities for women-owned and minority-owned businesses and empowered survivors of sexual assault and domestic violence by guaranteeing their legal rights and keeping them safe at home and in the workplace.
 Kwame chairs the Senate Judiciary Committee.